 I use Express VPN to give me a secure network when I’m working in cafes (especially if I’m fiddling around with money).
-I helps immensely that Express VPN lets me watch Netflix from any chosen country I want – hey, a girl can’t be working all the time (or try Total VPN).
+I helps immensely that Express VPN lets me watch Netflix from any chosen country I want – hey, a girl can’t be working all the time (or if you want an alternative, try Total VPN or Pure VPN).
 And for internet security you might want to check out Avast or AVG.

 9. Keep Your Wi-Fi Addiction In Check

 I will admit to having turned down an adventure or two through fear I’ll be away from wi-fi or internet for too long…and I realise in hindsight this was a mistake.
 Part of the beauty of travelling the world is getting off ‘the grid’, out into the backwater, up a volcano, into a valley, onto a hut-dwelling island or other remote place on earth.

 If you engage in such activities, you’ll undoubtedly want to blog about them, but don’t worry about connection – a pen, paper and torch-light can serve you well when electricity doesn’t and you’ll be able to commit the experience to the web when you’re back to modern civilization.
 Take your blog seriously, but don’t let it define your travels.